-As I was talking to a counsellor recently, the conversation turned to this earlier work situation.
+As I was talking to a counselor recently, the conversation turned to this earlier work situation.
 I was on six months probation and one of my bosses was treating me badly (that’s a massive understatement, but we will leave it at that for now).
 We were talking about what I could have done differently.
-The counsellor said something that stayed with me.
+The counselor said something that stayed with me.

 Turns out there weren’t many options.
 I said nothing or I reported her.

 There was a very important caveat on reporting her.
 If I reported her, I had to be prepared to walk away from the job.